Basic rules and guidelines for your presentation

 .

-on a case-by-case basis.
-Thus, as you are preparing for your rehearsal and cannot reconstruct or
+basis.
+Thus, as you are preparing for your rehearsal and cannot reconstruct or follow a

 So, you must work out all of the derivations of the paper -- asking me for help as needed --